ssciwr/mease-hpc-setup/README.md

 ```

 ### Interactive use

-To run an interactive job (i.e. log on directly to the HPC node and run commands there):
+To run an interactive job (i.e. log on directly to a HPC node and run commands there):

 ```
 srun --partition=gpu-single --ntasks=1 --time=0:30:00 --nodes=1 --ntasks-per-node=1 --cpus-per-gpu=1 --mem=64gb --gres=gpu:RTX2080:1 --pty /bin/bash